 Formal and informal dialogue throughout the month may include the following topics: physician social responsibility and activism, racism, humanism, gender in medicine, health policy, mentoring, the practice of CAM, medical history, death and dying, suffering and compassion, healing through the creative arts, sexuality, body image, violence, substance abuse, childbirth, religion, self-care, and more.

 Tuition costs ($1000), will cover all major expenses for the month, including housing, meals, snacks, lectures, evening on-site activities, and local transportation for official activities.
 Students pay their own way to the designated airport, and transportation is provided from there.
 Some weekends will be free, with optional scheduled activities each weekend.

 We hope the experience will cultivate each participant's vision of what it means to be a healer, as well as the motivation to strive for it.
 The planning team for HEART is currently working on fundraising and logistical planning for this unique experience.
 We welcome your support and suggestions.
-To contribute to this effort, please contact the HEART Student Leadership Team at firstname.lastname@example.org.
+To contribute to this effort, please contact the HEART-IM Student Leadership Team at firstname.lastname@example.org.